ChuckChekuri/ChuckChekuri/README.md

 ## I'm currently working on ...

-A blockchain-based startup that is revolutionizing the way healthcare providers secure and monitor their personal information.
-I am an avid software developer, passionate about learning and sharing what I know with the community.
+AxiomAI is an analytical frame for responsible AI innovation.
+AxiomAI is a tool for investors and business leaders to understand the AI landscape for actionable insights in the fast-changing world and assess and grasp AI's future.
-My background is in healthcare IT, Machine Learning and Data Management.
-I have over 30 years of experience developing software solutions.
+My background is in Policy, Strategy, Governance, implementation of AI in Government, Healthcare, Machine Learning and Data Management.
+I have over 30 years of experience developing technical solutions that impact businesses.

-## Ask me About ...
+## Ask Me About ...
-How to build solutions on blockchain, Data Quality, Data Pipeline, Data Management Strategies and How to build products.
+How to Responsible AI Innovation

 ## I am continuously learning ..